rakvihaan/wynkMusicDesktopApp/README.md

 ## To run the application ##

+Clone or download the repository and follow the instructions.
-To install dependencies
+To install dependencies:
 ```
 npm install
 ```
-To run the app
+To run the app:
 ```
 npm start
 ```